Maximiliana Sebastiane Horne: Name

 Maximiliana Sebastiane Horne and her younger sister, Minerva Allaire were named by their mother.
 She gave her daughters romantic names because she and her sisters had been named Submit, Patience, and Hope.
 In A House Like a Lotus, she is called Max or Maxa, and in An Acceptable Time, she is referred to as Max.
 Metaxa—a strong Greek liqueur—is a third nickname.

 History

 In A House Like a Lotus, Max is a major character.
 She is friend and mentor to Polly O'Keefe.
 Max and her partner Dr. Ursula Heschel are Polly's first exposure to a lesbian couple, particularly a couple who have been happily together for over 30 years.
 At the end of the book, Max is still alive, but clearly nearing the end of her life.

-There is a single mention of Max in An Acceptable Time.
-Max died before Polly returned from her trip to Cyprus, and Polly is grieving her death.
+In An Acceptable Time, Polly is grieving Max's death.
+Max died before Polly returned from Cyprus on a trip.